 - 2.1 In the latter part of the 2021/22 financial year Welsh Government (WG) provided additional one-off funding of £60m via the Revenue Support Grant (RSG) across all Welsh Local Authorities.
 Caerphilly CBC's element of this additional funding was £3.540m.
 While the RSG is un-hypothecated, WG strongly indicated that £595k of this additional funding should be earmarked to provide driving lessons and electric vehicles in order to reduce some of the barriers faced by workers entering the domiciliary care profession, particularly the unprecedented cost of petrol at that time.
 In response to this, Caerphilly CBC appropriated £595k into an earmarked reserve for future use once a firm plan had been developed to optimise the impact of this one-off funding. - 2.2 Following consultation with domiciliary care provider organisations there has been very limited interest in the provision of electric vehicles and the personal taxation implications of paying for driving lessons for staff as a benefit in kind has meant there has been no demand for funded driving lessons.
-Furthermore, since the creation of the earmarked reserve, petrol prices have begun to fall, which in turn has helped to reduce the barriers to entering the domiciliary care profession. - 2.3 Therefore, it is proposed that £507k of the earmarked reserve should be repurposed to address the exceptional cost pressures faced by providers of residential and nursing care as a result of rising energy prices and food costs.
+Furthermore, since the creation of the earmarked reserve, petrol prices have begun to fall, which in turn has helped to reduce the barriers to entering the domiciliary care profession. - 2.3 Therefore, it is proposed that £507k of the earmarked reserve should be repurposed to address the exceptional cost pressures faced by providers of larger residential and nursing care homes, as a result of rising energy prices and food costs. - 2.4 In response to concerns raised by the Social Services Scrutiny Committee on 30th May 2023, it is also proposed that a further £13,750 of the earmarked reserve should be repurposed to address similar cost pressures faced by providers of smaller residential and nursing care homes.